brokenhandsio/SteamPress/README.md

 (You can get your identifier from the Google Analytics console, it will look something like UA-12345678-1)

 This will pass a `google_analytics_identifier` parameter through to all of the public pages which you can include and then use the [Example Site's javascript](https://github.com/brokenhandsio/SteamPressExample/blob/master/Public/static/js/analytics.js) to integrate with.

+## Atom/RSS Support

+SteamPress automatically provides endpoints for registering RSS readers, either using RSS 2.0 or Atom 1.0.
+These endpoints can be found at the blog's `atom.xml` and `rss.xml` paths; e.g. if you blog is at `https://www.example.com/blog` then the atom feed will appear at `https://wwww.example.com/blog/atom.xml`.
+These will work by default, but you will probably want to configure some of fields.
+These can be added to your `steampress.json` config file, with the following values:

+* `title` - the title of the blog - a default "SteamPress Blog" will be provided otherwise
+* `description` - the description of the blog (or subtitle in atom) - a default "SteamPress is an open-source blogging engine written for Vapor in Swift" will be provided otherwise
+* `copyright` - an optional copyright message to add to the feeds
+* `imageURL` - an optional image/logo to add to the feeds.
+Note that for Atom this should a 2:1 landscape scaled image

 # Expected Leaf Templates